-- Each K-12 school assigned a School Identification Number (SIDN) by the South Carolina Department of Education (SCDE) that has been operational for at least one academic year will receive Ratings.
-Primary schools serving students in grades 3 or below will not receive Ratings for 2018-19 although they will receive Report Cards in a pdf format.
-Child Development Centers, housing 3- and 4-year-old programs, will not receive Report Cards or Ratings for 2019-20.
-Career Centers will not receive Report Cards or Ratings for 2019-20. - Each special school operating under the auspices of the State of South Carolina, including those operated by the Department of Juvenile Justice, the Governor's School for the Arts and Humanities, the Governor's School for Science and Mathematics, the Palmetto Unified School District, and the S.C.
+- Each K-12 school assigned a School Identification Number (SIDN) by the South Carolina Department of Education (SCDE) that has been operational for at least one academic year will receive a School Report Card.
+Child Development Centers, housing 3- and 4-year-old programs, will not receive Report Cards or Ratings for 2020-21.
+Career Centers will not receive Report Cards or Ratings for 2020-21. - Each special school operating under the auspices of the State of South Carolina, including those operated by the Department of Juvenile Justice, the Governor's School for the Arts and Humanities, the Governor's School for Science and Mathematics, the Palmetto Unified School District, and the S.C.
 School for the Deaf and the Blind will receive Report Cards based on the student populations they serve. - A typical elementary school is defined as containing prekindergarten and/or kindergarten through grade five; a typical middle school, as grades six through eight; and a typical high school, as grades nine through twelve.
 Any school that includes one grade on either side of the typical pattern will be viewed as part of that organizational pattern.
 For example, if a school includes prekindergarten and/or kindergarten through grade six, it will be considered elementary.
 If a school includes grades five through nine, it will be considered a middle school.
 If a school includes two or more grades on either side of the typical pattern (e.g., grades four through eight), two Report Cards will be produced.
 Due to the differences in data included in Ratings for high school grades, any school that contains grade ten and crosses organizational patterns will require at least two Report Cards.
-The Master School List (https://ed.sc.gov/data/information-systems/) can be consulted to determine the type of Report Cards schools will receive.